 Westvale Primary School Curriculum and Key Stage 1 Reading and Phonic Schemes The curriculum provided at Westvale Primary follows the statutory objectives set out in the 2014 National Curriculum documentation.
 The objectives for each year group is explained in greater detail on each class page.
 It outlines what the school plans to teach throughout the year.

 We aim to give our children firm foundations in problem solving, reasoning, fluency in basic number and calculation skills which will prepare them for the future.
 As in English, we take every opportunity to incorporate maths into other areas of the curriculum.
-We subscribe to Mathletics for each child so they can work on their arithmetic skills both at school and at home.
-In both english and maths, we follow the Rising Stars Scheme, based on the National Curriculum Programmes of Study.
+In Maths, we follow the White Rose Mastery Scheme, based on the National Curriculum Programme of Study.
 Our school is currently part of the Knowsley Maths Strategy, linked to the North West Maths Hub.
 Rigorous assessment throughout the year, in both English and Maths, helps us monitor the progress made by each child.

 If you would like to find out more about our Westvale curriculum, please contact Mrs. Haywood Deputy Head/Curriculum Lead via the school office.